J.D. Business and Entrepreneurial Emphasis Area Requirements

 Graduation

-For a student to be recognized as having graduated with an Emphasis in Business and Entrepreneurial Law, the student must have achieved a grade-point average of at least 3.0 in the minimum number of Emphasis course requirements listed as Required (Group A) or Sufficient Electives (Group B); provided that a student may, at the student’s option, omit a grade received in either Corporate Tax or Partnership Tax, while still counting the course to reach the required number of academic credit hours for the Emphasis; and that a student may also omit any grade received in any Sufficient Electives (Group B) course, so long as the student has grades from at least 9 credit hours of other Group B courses properly included and counted in the grade point average necessary for the Emphasis.
+For a student's participation in the Business Emphasis to be recognized at graduation and on such student's transcript, and in addition to satisfying the other above-described requirements, the student must have completed and passed courses sufficient to satisfy the courses requirements described above and achieved a grade-point average of at least 3.0 in the Applicable Courses; provided that a student may, at the student’s option, omit a grade received in either Corporate Taxation I or Partnership Taxation I, while still counting the course to reach the courses completed and passed requirements for the Business Emphasis; and provided that a student may also omit any grade received in any Group B course, so long as the student has grades from at least 9 credit hours of other Group B courses properly included and counted in the grade point average necessary for the Business Emphasis.
+For this purpose, "Applicable Courses" means whichever Group A courses the student completed and passed that the student elects to count toward satisfaction of the Group A requirement and all Group B courses completed and passed by the student.

-Important Note: Because the School is committed to keeping up with changes in the practice of law, the requirements for emphasis areas may change during the course of a student's enrollment at the School.
+Important Note: Because the School is committed to keeping up with changes in the practice of law, and because of potential scheduling changes on course offerings due to various circumstances, the requirements for emphasis areas may change during the course of a student's enrollment at the Law School.
+A course of independent study not listed above can meet a Business Emphasis course requirements if approved by at least two-thirds of the Emphasis Faculty Advisors.
 The requirements at the time a student is granted admission into the emphasis area are the requirements that govern completion of the student's emphasis requirements.
-For possible revised requirements that will take effect with the next academic year, ask the emphasis area advisor for the most recent iteration of requirements.
-A course not listed above can meet emphasis area requirements if approved by the emphasis area advisors, Professors Chris Hoyt, Anthony Luppino, Del Wright, and Dani Merrick.[LN1]